Welcome to the Transitional Year Internship Program

 Given that we are a small community hospital, the environment at NWH is welcoming and quite collegial.
 We have the distinction of being just outside Boston and affiliated with the larger academic centers in downtown Boston.
 This allows NWH to have an academic feel without the pressure or rigor of a downtown hospital.
 NWH-based interns are held to the same standards as the residents rotating from MGH, so our interns are expected to work hard alongside their MGH colleagues.
 We do not have fellows at NWH, so contact is directly between attendings and residents.

-NWH offers extremely competitive salaries and benefits to interns with yearly intern salaries starting around $57,000.
+NWH offers extremely competitive salaries and benefits to interns with yearly intern salaries starting at approximately $60,100.
 NWH offers free parking or a paid monthly subway pass for all NWH-based interns.
 There is a gym on site (with free membership for interns) as well as a daycare center.
 A noon lecture series with lunch is scheduled each weekday.
 Meal cards, to be used at one of our 3 onsite restaurants, are provided for breakfast and dinner for admitting and overnight shifts.

 Every year our matched applicants have graduated from US medical schools within the past 2 years and go on to residencies in fields such as anesthesia, radiology, radiation oncology, ophthalmology, and other various programs.
 Please see the resident section for more information on our current residents.

 We participate in the ERAS and the deadline for applications is December 1.
 The NRMP code for our transitional program is 1280999.